islamariya/Learning_platform_django/README.md

-Django Models for learning platform.

-Nowadays consists of 2 apps:
-- course
-- user_profile
+This is a 1st homework at Django learning project.

+There are some courses in diffrent caterogies (Programming, Data Science, DevOps, etc).
+Each course has a StudyPlan and a version control.
+Every CourseFlow has a study group, homework, timetable and StudentAcademicPerformance.

-Custom User model without username is used.
+Custom User model without username is used, authentication is made via phone_number.
+Each user can be a student or a teacher.

+Within this homework Django Models are created.

 Here are some examples of admin panel